-Less Than Significant with Mitigation Incorporated.
+Less than Significant with Mitigation Incorporated.
 In an effort to identify archaeological resources that might be affected by the undertaking, a pedestrian survey, background research, and consultation with individuals and organizations were conducted.
-A record search conducted at the CCIC identified four cultural resources within a one-mile radius of the APE and no resources within the APE.
-A pedestrian survey was conducted by Michelle Campbell, M.A.
-(Archaeologist) on March 15, 2021, for the purpose of identifying and recording archaeological resources.
-No archaeological resources were identified within or adjacent to the APE.
+A record search conducted at the CCIC identified two cultural resources within a one-mile radius of the APE and no resources within the APE.
+The pedestrian survey did not observe any cultural resources within the APE.

-At this time, no further archaeological study is required unless Project plans change to include areas not previously included in the surveyed area or if additional information is received from other sources or special interest groups.
-With the findings of the visual survey, record search, no impacts archaeological resources are anticipated.
+At this time, no further archaeological study is required unless Project plans change to include areas not previously included in the project APE or if additional information is received from other sources or special interest groups.
+Native American groups have expressed concerns regarding the Native American resources in the immediate area.
+Consultation will continue throughout the course of the Project.
 With any project, there is always the possibility that unknown cultural resources may be encountered during construction.
-With the implementation of Mitigation Measures CR-1 and CR-2 potential impacts to cultural resources, as a result of the Project, would be Less Than Significant with Mitigation Incorporated.
+With the implementation of Mitigation Measures CR-1 and CR-2, potential impacts to cultural resources as a result of the Project would be Less than Significant with Mitigation Incorporated.

-c) Disturb any human remains, including those interred outside of dedicated cemeteries?
+BRLO-9638(261) Panes: Avenue Over Lone Tree Creek Bridge Replacement Project c) Disturb any human remains, including those interred outside of dedicated cemeteries?

-Less Than Significant with Mitigation Incorporated.
-With any project, there is always the possibility that unmarked burials may be unearthed during construction.
+Less than Significant with Mitigation Incorporated.
+With any project that involves ground disturbance, there is always the possibility that unmarked burials may be unearthed during construction.
 This impact is considered potentially significant.
-Implementation of Mitigation Measure CR-2 would reduce this to a Less Than Significant Impact with Mitigation Incorporated.
+Implementation of measure CR-2 would reduce this to a Less than Significant Impact with Mitigation Incorporated.

-- CR-1: If previously unidentified cultural materials are unearthed during construction, work shall be halted in that area until a qualified archaeologist can assess the significance of the find and develop a plan for documentation and removal of resources if necessary.
-Additional archaeological survey will be needed if Project limits are extended beyond the present survey limits. - CR-2: Section 5097.94 of the Public Resources Code and Section 7050.5 of the California Health and Safety Code protect Native American burials, skeletal remains and grave goods, regardless of age and provide method and means for the appropriate handling of such remains.
-If human remains are encountered, work should halt in that vicinity and the county coroner should be notified immediately.
+- CR-1: If previously unidentified cultural materials are unearthed during construction, it is Caltrans' policy that work be halted in that area until a qualified archaeologist can assess the significance of the find.
+Additional archaeological survey would be needed if Project limits are extended beyond the present survey limits. - CR-2: Section 5097.94 of the Public Resources Code and Section 7050.5 of the California Health and Safety Code protect Native American burials, skeletal remains and grave goods, regardless of age and provide method and means for the appropriate handling of such remains.
+If human remains are encountered, work should halt in that vicinity and the County coroner should be notified immediately.
 At the same time, an archaeologist should be contacted to evaluate the situation.
-If the human remains are of Native American origin, the coroner must notify the Native American Heritage Commission within twenty-four hours of such identification.
+If the human remains are of Native American origin, the coroner must notify the Native American Heritage Commission within 24 hours of such identification.
 CEQA details steps to be taken if human burials are of Native American origin.